Welcome to today's edition of the Rush 24-7 podcast.

 Why?

-Just to try to show the world that no, no, we're not as bad as what they're saying.
+Just to try to show the world that, no, no, we're not as bad as what they're saying.

-This the cutting edge of societal evolution.
+Hammer back at Zill Rushball, this is the cutting edge of societal evolution.

-Did I have a simple way that the Republicans can proceed on such matters in the future?
+Do you know I have a simple way that the Republicans can proceed on such matters in the future?

 It's very simple.